“Games are a way to spend time together.”

 Use whatever safe targets you have nearby and get creative!

-You will need: A soccer ball and plastic bottles filled with water.
+A soccer ball and plastic bottles filled with water.

 Bring a little friendly competition to your outdoor play with this fun and easy game, perfect for a lawn, park, or field day event, and an excellent activity for kids’ birthday parties, too!